UCL-ARC/fortran-unit-testing-lesson/episodes/intro-to-unit-tests.md

 #### Other forms of testing

-There are other forms of testing, such as integration testing in which two or more units of a code base are tested to verify that they work together, or that they are **integrated** correctly.
+There are other forms of testing, such as integration testing in which two or more units of a code base are tested to verify that they work together, or that they are correctly **integrated**.
 However, today we are focusing on unit tests as it is often the case that many of these larger tests are written using the same test tools and frameworks, hence we will make progress with both by starting with unit testing.

 ::::::::::::::::::::::::::::::::::::::::::::::::